nazarsosyak/adav-group/example.md

         </iframe>
       </div>

+      Each cluster can be intepreted in the following manner:
+        - Tickers belonging to <strong>cluster 0</strong> take longer to recover and are sick for a longer time period.
+        - Tickers belonging to <strong>cluster 1</strong> on the other hand recover fast and are healthy more than they are sick.
+        - Tickers belonging to <strong>cluster 2</strong> stay pretty much healthy most of the time, with a wide range of recovery times.
+        - Tickers belonging to <strong>cluster 3</strong> are in a state of contagion or recovry most of the time.

+      This classification helps us understand the role of each stock in the outbreak.

       <div class="cluster-widget" data-period="dotcom"></div>

       <h2 class="text-accent"><strong>Part III: Sectoral Analysis</strong></h2>

       <p>Maybe we have been looking at the problem from a wrong angle.
 What if the epidemic was actually caused by an entire sector of activity?
-This is what this section aims to do.<br><br>
+This is what this section aims to explore.<br><br>
       We will reuse the algorithm, but this time, over the different sectors of the market.
 Below is a non-exhaustive bubble map of each sector and the 20 largest stocks they contain.
       </p>